climate-action-kits/pxt-fwd-edu/ms-smarthome-modify.md

 ```

 ## Activity 1: Build Your Project @showdialog
 Let's build an automated smart home model to reduce energy consumption!
-We are going to do this in three parts:
+We are going to do this in four parts:
 1. **Build** our automated smart home
 2. **Add code** to bring our project to life
 3. **Modify** our project to learn about other sensors